jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

     Help ()
     {
         # See sections and
-		# formatting ideas from
+		# formatting ideas in
-		# in the manual pages.
+		# the manual pages.

         echo "\
     SYNOPSIS